aguirrediego/LSTM-General-Turn-Taking-Model/README.md

 dropout regularization.
 Our improved model gives good and sometimes better results, up to 26% better.

-skantze_replica.py: Tensorflow code that builds and trains a general turn-taking model exactly as Skantze describes in his paper 'Towards aGeneral, Continuous Model of Turn-takingin Spoken Dialogue using LSTM Recurrent Neural Networks'
+skantze_replica.py: Tensorflow code that builds and trains a general turn-taking model exactly as described by Skantze in his paper 'Towards aGeneral, Continuous Model of Turn-takingin Spoken Dialogue using LSTM Recurrent Neural Networks' (http://www.sigdial.org/workshops/conference18/proceedings/pdf/SIGDIAL27.pdf)

 improved_model.py: Tensorflow code that builds and traing a general turn-taking model with the improves described above